 Lead time: 4-6 weeks

-Price: Suits at The Suited Label currently start from $599.
-Just for my readers, The Suited Label is offering a 10% discount on all purchases.
+Price: Suits (100% wool) at The Suited Label currently start from $999, with European fabrics starting from $1299.
+Just for my readers, The Suited Label is offering a free shirt (worth $138) with a minimum purchase of $599.
 Simply quote “WAHSOSHIOK” while making your appointment, or show this article in-store

-Recommended: Those on a budget can consider the mixed-wool 2-piece half-canvassed suit for $599.
-Those with a larger budget can opt for a 2-piece half-canvassed suit from “branded’ European fabrics (such as the Reda suit above) for $999.
-Remember to quote “WAHSOSHIOK” for the additional 10% off!
+Recommended: For those on a budget, consider the full-wool 2-piece half-canvassed suit for $999.
+Those with a larger budget can opt for a 2-piece half-canvassed suit from “branded’ European fabrics (such as the Reda suit above) for $1299.
+Remember to quote “WAHSOSHIOK” for the free shirt.

-Reviews: I reviewed my experience at The Suited Label here, and the fit and workmanship of the eventual suit here.
+Reviews: I reviewed my experience at The Suited Label here, the fit and workmanship of the eventual Reda suit (pictured above) here, and my most recent VBC wool linen suit commission here.

 Google Rating: 4.5/5